Bernie Sanders Cancels Campaign Activity Until Further Notice Following Medical Emergency

 “Sen. Sanders is conversing and in good spirits.
 He will be resting up over the next few days.
 We are canceling his events and appearances until further notice, and we will continue to provide appropriate updates,” said Jeff Weaver, a senior adviser to Sanders, in the statement.

+He was scheduled to be in Las Vegas on Wednesday.
 Later this week, Sanders was expected in California for a two-day college tour focused on Latino voter outreach.

 The news comes in what had been a strong week for the campaign so far, with the announcement that Sanders raised $25.3 million in the third fundraising quarter of the year.
 He had also just made his first ad buy for Iowa of his 2020 campaign.